Covid

 We have helped a lady who had been in isolation for heart surgery to reconnect with the community and we have helped de-clutter dwellings where the occupant is unable to do so themselves.

-We are in the process of making a garden suitable for a young man confined to a wheelchair and we have funded enjoyment & enrichment opportunities such as riding lessons for disabled clients as well as donating to other local charities that provide more specialised support within our own charitable objectives.
+We have funded enjoyment & enrichment opportunities such as riding lessons for disabled clients as well as donating to other local charities that provide more specialised support within our own charitable objectives.

-In 2025 we invited to two meetings all organisations offering support of all kinds to the residents of Chipping Campden.
-These meetings were attended by some 35 organisations and they proved very beneficial in fostering links between organisations, enabling them to understand better each other’s roles, avoid duplication and encourage cooperation.
+We have organised meetings organisations offering support of all kinds to the residents of Chipping Campden.
+These meetings have been attended by some 35 organisations and they have proved very beneficial in fostering links between organisations, enabling them to understand better each other’s roles, avoid duplication and encourage cooperation.